mediafly/extensions-documentation/extensions.md

 #### Open an item
 *mflyCommands.js:* mflyCommands.openItem(_id_) <br>
 *Description:* Opens the specified item, where [id] is the ID of the item.
 As described above, the historical navigational stack is maintained, and the user can return to it.
 The ID for an item can be found in Airship.
 Expand the item, and the ID is displayed at the bottom. <br>
 *Availability:* iOS, Android, Web Viewer, Win/Mac

+#### Open an item from Search results, a Collection, or a Search Folder

+An Extension can render a Collection, Search Results, or a Search Folder in its UI and leverage the app to open items from them.
+If the context is supplied, the app will allow the user to present all items from the given context from the playlist that is shown when the item is opened.

+Examples:
+Open an item from a collection:

+*mflyCommands.js:* mflyCommands.openItem(_id_, { context: 'collection', collection: _collectionId_ }) <br>

+Open an item from search results:

+*mflyCommands.js:* mflyCommands.openItem(_id_, { context: 'search', search: _searchTerm_ }) <br>

+Open an item from a search folder:

+*mflyCommands.js:* mflyCommands.openItem(_id_, { context: 'searchFolder', parentSlug: _searchFolderId_ }) <br>

+*Availability:* iOS, Android, Web Viewer, Win/Mac

 #### Open a folder